New announcement. Learn more

 • Padding & strapping – dancer’s pads, felt cut-outs, or strapping to protect sesamoids

-• Load management – rest or modification of activity, with temporary reduction in running or jumping
+• Load management – rest or modification of activity (temporary reduction in running/jumping)

 • Exercise therapy – intrinsic foot strengthening, calf flexibility, and big toe mobility work